odipar/manikin/_posts/2021-03-14-my-first-post.md

   def local: Msg[I, O, R]
 }
 ```
 So that's it: the whole core of Manikin in 42 lines of code.
-And as you can see, there is not much to it.
+And as you can see, there is not much to it
-(it did take me three years to make it *that* simple, with dozens of tries, improvements and failures).
+(although it took me three years to make it *that* simple, with dozens of tries, improvements and failures).

 You may disagree that Manikin is simple.
-And yes, I've introduced some extra types, like `Pre` and `Msg`, where it
+And yes, I've introduced some extra types, like `Pre` and `Msg`, and it
 is not clear what they are for.
-Also, the World type look very different from the previous version we discussed.
+Also, the World type looks very different from the previous version we discussed.

 #### Fluent Builder
 Let's unpack all the types to get a better understanding and start with the fluent builder that Manikin
 provides to build `Msg` objects.

 Let's say we want implement `LMessage`.
-As you can see we have to return a `Msg` object for method `local`.
+As you can see we have to return a `Msg` object in method `local`.
 So how do we build one?

 If you look closely at `Env`, you see it defines a `pre` method that takes a single function parameter.